ProgSpaceSA/approvals-nextjs/README.md

 A production-ready approvals system built with Next.js, featuring role-based access control for CEO and Executive users.
 Executives create requests with multiple suggestions, and CEOs review and make decisions.

+## 🧩 Project Idea (What and Why)

+Organizations routinely need clear, auditable decisions on proposals (budgets, policies, purchases).
+Email threads and chat messages are hard to track and easy to lose.
+This project provides a focused approvals workflow where:

+- Executives submit a request with 2–10 concrete suggestions/options.
+- A CEO reviews the context and either chooses an option, writes a custom decision, or rejects the request.
+- Every action is captured in an immutable audit trail for accountability and compliance.

+The result is a transparent, structured, and fast decision-making process with role-based access, localization (AR/EN), and a modern, responsive UI.

 ## 🚀 Features

 ### Core Functionality